 It is an ounce heavier than the original, weighing 216 grams.
 Not only is it heavier than the original but it is also heavier than other carbon-plated super shoes like the GOrun Speed Elite Hyper (162 grams), Vaporfly Next% (187 grams), FuelCell RC Elite (207 grams).

 2 out of the 5 experts who reviewed the model’s durability have already seen wear on the outsole after 40 miles and the other after 80 miles.
 Brooks may have overestimated the shoe’s shelf life.

-Ride is fast and stable
+Hyperion Elite 2 is fast and stable

 A vast majority of reviewers highlighted the stable and swift ride of this running shoe.
 Many of them attribute this to its wide platform and its carbon-plated midsole.

 Most of those who have tested the Elite 2 on wet conditions came back with the conclusion that it’s slick.

 Meanwhile, all those who commented on its traction on dry surfaces admit that it has “good grip.”